MRCIEU/longitudinal_mQTL/README.md

 ## Background
 Prior research has demonstrated certain clinical traits change over time.
 However, the molecular mechanisms underlying these temporal changes remain inadequately explored.
-DNA methylation, correlated with a myriad of exposures and diseases, exhibits obvious time trajectories in some CpG sites.
+DNA methylation exhibits obvious time trajectories in some CpG sites.
 Thus, the identification of longitudinal methylation QTLs could furnish new insights into the mechanisms driving these changes.
+We have used the ALSPAC cohort to estimate age x snp interactions on DNA methylation levels.
+We restricted our discovery analysis to known additive effects previously reported through GoDMC, and only analysed influences on methylation trajectories by age amongst children.

 ## Aim
-To investigate the longitudinal association between target genetic factors and corresponding DNA methylation changes in the Generation R cohort.

-## Datasets to be used
+These scripts aim to re-estimate the discovered age x snp interactions on DNA methylation levels in independent cohorts.
+The discovered SNP-CpG pairs that show an age interaction are in the `/data` directory.
+These scripts will take genotype and DNA methylation data + covariates, and re-estimate the age x SNP interactions for the previously discovered interacting mQTLs.

+## Inclusion criteria

+- Child participants (e.g. below age 20)
-1. Identifiers and sample variables: The analysis will include child participants who possess DNA methylation data collected at a minimum of two distinct time points and genotype data.
+- DNA methylation collected at a minimum of two distinct time points
+- Genotype data imputed to a recent reference panel (e.g. 1000 genomes, HRC, Topmed etc)

+## Overview of datasets required

+1. Individual and sample identifiers and variables

-    **ind_id**: A unique identifier assigned to each individual, e.g. 34384_A
+    - **ind_id**: A unique identifier assigned to each individual, e.g. 34384_A

-    **time_point**: 0 for Birth; 5 for 5y; 9 for 9y
+    - **time_point**: 0 for Birth; 5 for 5y; 9 for 9y

-    **samp_id**: A unique identifier assigned to each blood sample collected from individuals at various time points, e.g. 34384_A1, 34384_A2, and 34384_A3 denote three distinct samples from the same individual, 34384_A1 corresponding to collection at Birth, 34384_A2 corresponding to collection at 5y, and 34384_A3 corresponding to collection at 9y, respectively.
+    - **samp_id**: A unique identifier assigned to each blood sample collected from individuals at various time points, e.g. 34384_A1, 34384_A2, and 34384_A3 denote three distinct samples from the same individual, 34384_A1 corresponding to collection at Birth, 34384_A2 corresponding to collection at 5y, and 34384_A3 corresponding to collection at 9y, respectively.

-    **age**: The ages of the children when their blood samples were collected were distinct from and provided more precise temporal information than the `time_point` variable.
+    - **age**: The ages of the children when their blood samples were collected were distinct from and provided more precise temporal information than the `time_point` variable.

-    **Covariates**: sex, cell counts (12 cell counts from Salas et al. 2022 predicted with EpiDISH), methylation batch, and 10 genetic principal components of ancestry.
+    - **Covariates**: sex, cell counts (12 cell counts from Salas et al. 2022 predicted with EpiDISH), methylation batch, and 10 genetic principal components of ancestry.

 2. Methylation data: The analysis is capable of incorporating data from both 450k and EPIC arrays.
 If the IDs in the methylation data do not match the `samp_id`, it is necessary to rely on a linker file to modify them to the corresponding `samp_id`.